 A special ‘Thank You’ to restaurants, donors and organizations!

-Thank you – we are gratefully accepting your thoughtful donations of PPE (Personal Protection Equipment) for use by our care providers.
+Thank you – we are gratefully accepting your thoughtful donations of PPE (Personal Protective Equipment) for use by our care providers.
 To ensure the safety of everyone, we ask that boxes and bags are unopened.
 Items needed most include:

 We are unable to accept supplies at the hospital; we will ensure your donations are delivered.